a-dg/breakbeat/README.md

 @include b('>< medium large')  // @media (min-width: 600px)
 ```

-The function produces the same succinct expressions as the mixin, but it cannot filter out unnecessary media queries, since it is used as part of a media query definition.
+The function produces the same succinct expressions as the mixin, but it cannot filter out unnecessary media queries, since it is used as part of a media query declaration.
 If Breakbeat finds that a function call will result in an unnecessary expression, it will instead return `(min-[property]: 0)`, which is meaningless but error-free.

 ```scss
 @media #{b('>= small')}        // @media (min-width: 0)